Uranium: Enrichment

 In nature, uranium is found as uranium-238 (99.2742%) and uranium-235 (0.7204%).
-Isotope separation concentrates (enriches) the fissile uranium-235 for nuclear weapons and most nuclear power plants, except for gas cooled reactors and pressurised heavy water reactors.
+Isotope separation concentrates (enriches) the fissile uranium-235 for nuclear weapons and most nuclear power plants, except for gas cooled reactors and pressurized heavy water reactors.
 Most neutrons released by a fissioning atom of uranium-235 must impact other uranium-235 atoms to sustain the nuclear chain reaction.
 The concentration and amount of uranium-235 needed to achieve this is called a 'critical mass'.